Hormone Therapy & Menopause Care

 Menopause is a natural and normal transition for all women.
 It’s essentially the opposite of puberty – where hormones begin to decline.
 This decline in hormones can affect almost every area of your body, including your brain, bones, digestion, metabolism, skin, immune system, nervous system, heart, and joints – not to mention, your libido and sex life.
 There are estrogen receptors all over your body that are no longer being stimulated.
 Testosterone and progesterone levels also drop, adding to the plethora of symptoms.

 This ultimately is what causes the symptoms so commonly experienced in perimenopause and menopause.
-Despite this being a normal transition, it can be exceptionally debilitating.
+For those who enter menopause suddenly due to a surgical or medical procedure, symptoms can be even more intense and disruptive.
+Despite menopause being a normal transition, it can be exceptionally debilitating.
 For instance:

 • Stress increases in menopause.
 There is more sympathetic (flight or fight) nervous system stimulation, which can disrupt your sleep, increase or cause anxiety, decrease gut function, and weaken your immune system.